Fendrick25/online-shop-system/README.md

 Technology used Java Spring Boot, PostgreSQL and MongoDB

-Please upload your suggetions and critics about this project!.
+Please upload your suggetions and critics to Issues about this project!.